BlackPython555/admin_finder/README.md

 # admin_finder
-a simple tool to find admin control panel, multiple site in one time. provide a wordlist and a site list and it will do it's job
+a simple tool to find admin control panel, multiple site in one time. provide a wordlist and a sites list and it will do it's job

 by Black Python from NoB Cyber Army.